dridiTasnim/End-to-End-Sales-Insights-Project/README.md

 # End-to-End Sales Insights Project 📈

-Welcome to the "End-to-End Sales Insights Project," where we've transformed raw data into actionable insights for informed decision-making.
+Welcome to the "End-to-End Sales Insights Project," where I've transformed raw data into actionable insights for informed decision-making.

 ## Project Highlights 🌟